 I have begun to hate people very suddenly many times in my life.
 I do not usually tell them my feelings have changed.
 This is how it happened with him, and to tell it I need to go back to near the start of our relationship.

-Mark is passionately interested in classical music and also understands electronics to a considerable degree, both theoretically and practically.
+Besides being passionately interested in classical music, Mark also understands electronics to a considerable degree, both theoretically and practically.
 Very early on in our relationship he was responsible for helping me buy a system of separates (turntable, tuner, radio, tape player, CD player), and this cemented our friendship.
-He set up the system for me, and any little problems that developed with it he would always come round immediately to sort out.
-I still remember those days and the feeling of being cared for, without having to rely on my mother, with a sense of ecstasy.
+He set up the system for me, and any little problems that developed with it he would always come round almost immediately to sort out.
+I still remember those days and the joy of our friendship and the feeling of being cared for

 A while after getting the separates, Mark helped me buy a word processor and trained me thoroughly in its use.
 The result was that I began to love this new compositional tool, which was really only a glorified typewriter, and my writing, which I composed late at night to music and while sipping a glass of Moscato, began to progress wonderfully.
 The years 1990 and 1991 were in many ways the happiest of my life.
 I had work, mostly during the evening, in a strange and fascinating second-hand bookshop in central London.
 I did not lack for friends and acquaintances, and soon Mark was helping me with money.
-At lunchtime, I would often go to Jackets in Clapham High Street, where I usually ate the egg and cheese baked potato which, as the company's own publicity said, was much nicer than it sounded, and accompanied this meal with a most refreshing Sarsaparilla.
-I would have got up pretty late and sometimes breakfasted to a sweet, gentle record of Janet Baker in old age singing Mendelssohn songs.
-All this brought me bliss.
 I began writing a first novel, to chronicle my agreeable existence, and felt sure my work would be published.
-I read it to Mark page by page, endlessly stressing to him how brilliant this soulful and elegiac composition was.
+I read it to Mark page by page, endlessly stressing to him how brilliant and soulful this elegiac composition was.